It’s easy if you try

 A Britain where healthcare was unconstrained by politically influenced national targets.

-A Britain where angry, jealous talk of “postcode lotteries” did not act as a brake on excellence and a requirement for dull, uniform mediocrity.
+A Britain where angry, jealous talk of “postcode lotteries” did not act as a brake on excellence or a requirement for dull, uniform mediocrity.

 A Britain where every hospital superbug or missed A&E waiting target did not automatically become the prime minister’s overriding personal concern, freeing them up to actually be a world leader.